ktenzin1/CIS4400_NY_CivilServiceExamScores/README.md

 10. The SQL script for the dimensional modeling was saved from DbSchema.
 11. All documents were committed and pushed to GitHub.

+Step 3: Extraction and Transformation
+1. Used python script to do ETL.
+Extracted data from Google Cloud bucket and made a copy of the dataframe in df_copy.
+2. Performed data cleaning, reformatting and transformation on the copy of the dataframe.

+Step 4: Updated Dimensional Modeling
+1. Dimensional modeling was updated for Redshift.

+Step 5: Loading
+1. The transformed data was loaded into the tables in Redshift.

 Google Cloud BigQuery Project ID: avian-silicon-418821 (Access given to professor) Google Cloud Bucket Name: cis4400_hw1_kyt (Public) Google Cloud Service Account: service-910989056595@gs-project-accounts.iam.gserviceaccount.com